Kite: How to Delegate Voting Power Privately: Protocol

 In $\Kite$, both public and private voting scenarios are supported.
 Let us first describe public voting.
 For example, if voter $p_3$ decides to vote for option~1, they can submit their vote openly.
 The on-chain contract then adds their encrypted total voting power, which is $\encrypt(t_3+t_1)$, into the tally for option 1 using the additive homomorphism.

 The private voting setting requires a different approach.
 Here, a voter must submit an encrypted vote count for each option.
 Specifically, when $p_3$ votes for option~1, it submits encryptions of zero for all options except the first.
 However, since $p_3$'s encrypted total voting power $\encrypt(t_3+t_1)$ is already accessible on the blockchain, they cannot simply send this for option~1, as it would compromise the privacy of their vote.
 Instead, $p_3$ re-randomizes their encrypted voting power before posting it for option~1.
 If there are two voting options available (yes or no), $p_3$ casts their vote for option~1 by submitting $\left(\rerand(\encrypt(t_3+t_1)), \encrypt(0)\right)$.
-Now CPA-security of the encryption scheme ensures vote privacy.

 At the end of the election, $\TA$ decrypts the final tally for each option and publishes it on the blockchain.